PathwayCommons/cpath2/cpath2-mvn/cpath-webdocs/src/main/webapp/resources/docs/README.txt

 describe above, followed by edge attributes.
 Current edge attributes include the interaction data source and PubMed ID.
 The second section contains participant MIRIAM URI followed by node attributes.
-Current node attributes include UNIFICATION_XREF (one or more UniProt IDs in the case of a protein reference, or a ChEBI ID in the case of a Small Molecule reference), and RELATIONSHIP_XREF (including RefSeq, Entrez Gene, and Gene Symbol).
+Current node attributes include entity type, entity name, UNIFICATION_XREF (one or more UniProt IDs in the case of a protein reference, or a ChEBI ID in the case of a Small Molecule reference), and RELATIONSHIP_XREF (including RefSeq, Entrez Gene, and Gene Symbol).
 If an attribute cannot be determined, "NOT_SPECIFIED" will be used.
-All attributes are represented as a NAME:VALUE pair; for example PubMed:9136927.
-Multiple NAME:VALUE pairs will be separated by a semicolon ';'.
+All attributes except entity name are represented as a NAME:VALUE pair; for example PubMed:9136927.
+Multiple entity names or NAME:VALUE pairs will be separated by a semicolon ';'.
 This output format is suitable for Cytoscape - Attribute Table import and loading into Excel.
 To prevent an unsuccessful import into Cytoscape due to